Francis of Assisi: Orthodox churches

 Francis is not officially recognized as a saint by any Orthodox Church and the Orthodox Church has not pronounced any official view on the stigmata.
 The Orthodox saint, bishop and theologian Ignatius Brianchaninov referred to a particular hagiographer of Francis of Assisi as being in delusion:

 "As an example of a book written in the state of delusion called opinion, we cite the following: 'When Francis was caught up to heaven,' says a writer of his life, 'God the Father, on seeing him, was for a moment in doubt to as [sic] to whom to give the preference, to His Son by nature, or to His son by grace-Francis.'
 What can be more frightful or madder than this blasphemy, what can be sadder than this delusion?".

 Francis of Assisi received limited veneration by Orthodox Christians in the Middle Ages, and there are Orthodox icons of him at the Church of Panagia Kera at Kritsa, in Crete.

 Francis' feast is celebrated at New Skete, an Eastern Orthodox monastic community in Cambridge, New York, United States, founded by Catholic Franciscans in the 20th century.

-Joseph the Hesychast had Francis as his baptismal name, with the Greek tradition requiring a Saint's name to be taken at baptism.
+Joseph the Hesychast had Francis as his baptismal name, with the Greek tradition requiring a saint's name to be taken at baptism.

-The Romanian Orthodox priest, iconographer and saint Arsenie Boca painted an icon of Saints in Draganescu Church, which included St. Francis of Assisi.
+The Romanian Orthodox priest, iconographer and saint Arsenie Boca painted an icon of saints in Draganescu Church, which included Francis of Assisi.